FBA SKU Profitability in NetSuite: How to Track True Margins

 Can I track profitability for other channels like Shopify?

 Yes.
 While this guide focuses on Amazon, Entriwise provides the same level of granular fee and COGS mapping for Shopify.
-You can learn more in our complete guide to Shopify NetSuite integration.
+You can learn more in our Shopify NetSuite integration connector.

 Continue exploring this topic